hou-mon/qub.video-spec/SPECIFICATION.md

 ## 12. Media Codec Registry (Normative)

-QUB is codec-agnostic.
+qub is codec-agnostic.
 Supported codec identifiers are carried in `TrackDescriptor.codec_fourcc`, with decoder configuration stored in `TLV_CODEC_CONFIG`.

 See Appendix C for the initial registry (H.264, HEVC, AV1, ProRes, AAC, FLAC, Opus, PCM, etc.).